A Simple Data Augmentation for Feature Distribution Skewed Federated Learning: Methodology

-To achieve this goal, the leading method FedAvg~\cite{mcmahan2017communication} performs $E$ epochs local training and then averages the parameters of all local models to get the global model at each communication round $t \in [T]$, which can be described as:
+To achieve this goal, at each communication round $t \in [T]$, the standard FL method, FedAvg~\cite{mcmahan2017communication}, performs $E$ epochs local training and the local objective $\mathcal{L}_k$ can be written as:

+where $\ell$ is the loss function.
+After local training, it then averages the parameters of all local models to update the parameters of the global model, which can be described as:

+The updated parameters of global model $\boldsymbol{w}_{G}^{t+1}$ will be returned to each client as the initialization for the next round of training.

-\textbf{Feature Distribution Skew} \quad The underlying data distribution $P_k(x,y)$ can be rewritten as $P_k(y|x)P_k(x)$, and $P_k(x)$ varies across clients while $P_k(y|x)$ is consistent for all clients.
-Moreover, the different underlying data distributions will lead to the inconsistent feature distribution of each client, thereby degrading the performance of the global model.
+{\textbf{Feature Distribution Skew.}} The underlying data distribution $P_k(x,y)$ can be rewritten as $P_k(y|x)P_k(x)$, and $P_k(x)$ varies across clients while $P_k(y|x)$ is consistent for all clients.
+Moreover, different underlying data distributions lead to inconsistent feature distribution across different clients, thereby degrading the performance of the global model.

-\textbf{Data Normalization} \quad Normalization is a popular data augmentation operation, which can transform the data distribution to standard normal distribution.
+{\textbf{Data Normalization.}} Normalization is a popular data preprocess operation, which can transform the data distribution to standard normal distribution.
 In detail, given an $C$-channel image $x \in \mathbb{R}^{C \times H \times W}$ with spatial size $(H \times W)$, it transforms image as:

 where $\mu$ and $\sigma$ are channel-wise means and standard deviation, respectively, and they are usually manually set in experiential or statistical values from the real dataset.